SanPen/GridCal/doc/md_source/modelling.md

 For the power flow simulations, generators had been modelled as simple power injections into the system, which was completely valid.
 However, this is not sufficient when performing the short-circuit analysis, as the impedance of the generator must also be taken into account.
-GridCal has been programmed to accept a $3 \times 3$ impedance matrix, which includes both the self and mutual impedances between the $abc$ phases.
+VeraGrid has been programmed to accept a $3 \times 3$ impedance matrix, which includes both the self and mutual impedances between the $abc$ phases.

 It is also common to encounter generator impedances in the sequence domain.
 Therefore, Fortescue’s theorem is